AlfonsoAlik/EFCOS-MMDA-File/README.md

 4. run poc_efcos in the command prompt by typing: "python poc_efcos.py" on the EFCOS files or  "python run poc.py" without the quotation marks for the MMDA files.
 If you want to change the dataset to your own, you can change the line: df = pd.read_csv('Montalban_ScienceGarden_Consolidated.csv') to your own csv file.
 5. run app_efcos.
 6. You can now view the results on the web application

+Additional notes: see pdf file for the research.